Materiality Assessment

 The input is compiled and used to narrow down a core group of sustainability issues most material to our stakeholders and business.
 According to the Global Reporting Initiative (GRI), material topics “represent the organization’s most significant impacts on the economy, environment, and people, including impacts on their human rights.”

-These results are compared with business sector-specific results identified by an artificial intelligence tool that performs materiality analysis by assessing corporate sustainability reports, annual reports and U.S. Securities and Exchange Commission (SEC) filings; scanning mandatory regulations; and targeting media focus on a given issue to provide broader external sentiments on sustainability issues.
-We also compare our results with the list of financially material issues outlined by the Sustainability Accounting Standards Board (SASB) for the aerospace and defense sector.
-These data sets help cross-check, validate and prioritize the core issues that will guide Lockheed Martin’s SMP for the next five years.
+These results are compared with business sector-specific results identified by an artificial intelligence tool that performs materiality analysis by assessing corporate sustainability reports, annual reports, and U.S. Securities and Exchange Commission (SEC) filings; scanning mandatory regulations; and targeting media focus on a given issue to provide broader external sentiments on sustainability issues.
+We also compare our results with the list of financially material issues outlined by the International Sustainability Standards Board (ISSB) for the aerospace and defense sector.
+These data sets help cross-check, validate and prioritize the core issues that will guide Lockheed Martin’s SMP.

 Our Sustainability organization oversees the core issues assessment process.
-The Lockheed Martin Risk and Compliance Committee is the current vice president-level committee with specific responsibilities for oversight of elements of our sustainability initiatives.
-Our Chief Executive Officer provides final approval of the core issues, which are then presented to the Nominating and Corporate Governance Committee of the Board.
+The Lockheed Martin Sustainability Management Team regularly reviews SMP progress and the Risk and Compliance Committee provides a forum for business area and corporate functional executive leadership to review and guide enterprise sustainability initiatives.
+Our Executive Leadership Team and our president and chief executive officer provide final approval of the core issues, which are then presented to the Nominating and Corporate Governance Committee of the Board.
 After the core issues are established, we work with internal stakeholders to create specific sustainability goals that we use to track our performance.
-These goals are approved by both our Chief Financial Officer and Chief Operating Officer.

 Our Core Issues